 - Unexpected Halt

-What does The Hanged Man Mean when Reversed?
+What Does The Hanged Man Tarot Card Mean When Reversed?

 The Reversed Hanged Man almost looks as if he is standing upright.
 Gravity is working against him though, and he is tethered down by only his bound ankle.